Reviewed by: Dr. Matthew Miller, OD on June 24th, 2022

 Do blue light glasses come in readers?

-Yes, you can easily add blue light blocking lenses to a new pair of reading glasses; however, you cannot add the coating to your existing readers.
+Yes, you can easily add blue light filtering lenses to a new pair of reading glasses; however, you cannot add the coating to your existing readers.
 Lenses with blue light coating are fitted to your choice of frames during the assembly of your order.

 Luckily, reading glasses are relatively inexpensive and easy to order online.
 So, adding the protective blue light coating to your reading glasses is affordable and straightforward, and they arrive quickly when using our two-day delivery option.